#MCP Integration — LLM-Native Access

 - →Transport: Streamable HTTP, stateless mode.
 Every request is a single JSON-RPC 2.0 message sent via

 POST.
-No SSE stream, no session state to manage on the client side. - →Authentication: OAuth-style
+No SSE stream, no session state to manage on the client side. - →Authentication: two options — full OAuth 2.1 with Dynamic Client Registration (Claude.ai web, Cursor, ChatGPT) or a manual

 2025-06-18. - →Capabilities: